-This contingent emergency response component (CERC) would allow for rapid reallocation of uncommitted project funds to support immediate response and recovery needs in the event of a natural disaster or crisis.
-Such events may include typhoons, floods, earthquakes, droughts, and disease outbreaks.
+This contingent emergency response component (CERC) would allow for rapid reallocation of uncommitted project funds to support immediate response and recovery needs in the event of a natural disaster or emergency.
+Such events may include typhoons, floods, earthquakes, volcanic eruptions, droughts or public health emergency.
 The level of evidence needed to activate this component will include, but not limited to issuances such as the declaration of a State of Emergency Orders.
 The agreed trigger would enable reallocation of uncommitted project funds to support immediate response and recovery needs from other project components.
 Disbursements would be made against a positive list of critical goods or the procurement of works, and consulting services required to support the immediate response and recovery needs.